Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Decentralized Implementation

 \subsubsection{Amplitude Update}

-Guided by Proposition~\ref{prop:mode_match_cancel}, we set $v^{\mathrm{amp}}_{i,t}$ to $\tfrac12\Delta v_{\mathrm{mode},i}$, that is, half of the step voltage change induced by a mode transition.
+Guided by Proposition~\ref{prop:mode_match_cancel}, we set $v_{i,t}^{\mathrm{amp}}$ to $\tfrac12\Delta v_{\mathrm{phase},i}$, that is, half of the voltage change induced by a phase transition.
 We therefore adapt this value online using the largest per-step voltage change in the past window.
-Let $L_a\le L$ denote the window length used for amplitude estimation.
-If $L_a$ is sufficiently long to include a mode transition, the window $\mathcal{W}_{i,t}$ contains at least one recent transition, and the largest one-step voltage change within this window \( \max_{0\le \ell \le L_a-2}|v_{i,t-\ell}-v_{i,t-\ell-1}| \) provides an estimate of the mode-induced voltage shift $\Delta v_{\mathrm{mode},i}$.
+Let $N_a$ denote the window length used for amplitude estimation.
+If $N_a$ is sufficiently long to include a phase transition, the most recent $N_a$ samples contain at least one recent transition, and the largest one-step voltage change within this window \( \max_{0\le \ell <N_a-1}|v_{i,t-\ell}-v_{i,t-\ell-1}| \) provides an estimate of the phase-induced voltage shift $\Delta v_{\mathrm{phase},i}$.
 The amplitude is therefore updated as